kbrodt/clog-loss-alzheimers-research/README.md

 - AdamW with learning rate `1e-4`
 - CosineAnealing scheduler
 - Spatial augmentations like horizontal and vertical flips, rotate on 90, distortions, noise.
 Depths didn't touch.
 See [`dataset.py`](./src/dataset.py#L10)
+- Balanced sampler with 1/4 ratio of stalled and non-stalled samples
 - Mean of 5 predictions of 5 different snapshots of the same model 3D ResNet101

 #### Tried